Danny Ward (English footballer): 2012–13 season

 Ward started his first game of the 2012–13 season in Huddersfield's 1–0 away defeat at Preston North End in the Football League Cup when he was substituted in the 46th minute. first league game came in Huddersfield's first home game of the coming on as an 81st-minute substitute in Huddersfield's 1–1 home draw with Nottingham Forest on 21 August 2012.
 Ward's first league start didn't come until 1 September in a 2–2 away draw at Ipswich Town, his first goal came in the next match at home to Derby County when he scored the only goal of the 1–0 game after just 47 seconds on 15 September 2012.

 Rotherham United

 On 9 January 2015, Ward moved on loan to Rotherham United on a 28-day emergency loan, with a view to a permanent deal.

 On 12 January 2015, it was confirmed that Ward had made a permanent deal with the Millers for an undisclosed fee.
 Rotherham escaped relegation during 2015–16 season.

 The following season, Ward was one of the highlights in a poor season as Rotherham were relegated, which led to attraction from other clubs.
 Ward finished the club's top goalscorers with 12 goals to his name, and his contract was extended by a further year at the end of the season.

+During the 2016-17 season, on Tuesday 27 September, Ward scored a goal away against vs Huddersfield Town, whose goalkeeper was also called Danny Ward.